nus-cs2103/website-base/admin/tp-pe-fragment.md

 1. **Remote mode**: This is the ==recommended mode==.
 Proctored via Zoom.
 You'll need to join the Zoom session from a quiet place (i.e., conducive to an exam) at which you can set up a Zoom device for proctoring.
 1. **F2F mode**: Attend the PE at the lecture venue (iCube auditorium).
 Choose only if you are unable to use the remote mode (reason: higher the number of F2F attendees, higher the risk of WiFi speed issues and GitHub throttling issues).

-We'll use a LumiNUS survey to collect your preferred mode.
+We'll use a Canvas survey to collect your preferred mode.
 </box>
 </div>